Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 QR Code Detection with YOLOv4 Tiny on Android

-Before getting started, you should have the concept that deep learning is an alternative to the localization algorithm of Dynamsoft Barcode SDK rather than an alternative to the whole barcode SDK.
-The QR code decoding still relies on Dynamsoft Barcode Reader.
+Before diving in, it’s important to note that deep learning, in this context, is used as an alternative to the localization algorithm in Dynamsoft Barcode SDK, not as a replacement for the entire barcode SDK.
+The QR code decoding itself still relies on Dynamsoft Barcode Reader.

-Three Steps to Detect QR Code with YOLOv4 Tiny
+Three Steps to Detect QR Codes with YOLOv4 Tiny

-1. Convert Android camera frame (YUV420 byte array) to OpenCV Mat.
-This question has been solved on StackOverflow:
+1. Convert Android camera frame (YUV420 byte array) to an OpenCV Mat.
+Here’s a function based on a solution from StackOverflow:

 public static Mat imageToMat(ImageProxy image) {